cita-del/SmartContract/README.md

 ## License

-This project is licensed under the [Charles Christian Sapida] License - see the LICENSE.md file for details
+This project is licensed under the [Charles Christian O. Sapida] License - see the LICENSE.md file for details